Our offices are closed 21 December 2018 at 4.30pm. We will reopen 14 January 2019 at 9am.

 The Tax Working Group are expected to factor the current changes in the Bill into any consideration of a comprehensive capital gains tax.
 At present, New Zealand’s capital gains tax law is incomprehensive.

-Introducing our new lawyers
+Introducing our new lawyer

 Shiree Blackwell joined Clark & Gay in January 2017.
 Shiree has over 16 years experience in commercial and property law.
 We are very pleased to have Shiree and her expert experience and skills on board.
 Shiree currently lives in Japan, advising us remotely.
 Shiree is there supporting her husband who is on a Zespri assignment.